hx2A/py5website/tutorials/py5-modes.rst

     py5.run_sketch()

 Note by default the call to :doc:`run_sketch` will not return until the sketch exits, unless if it is running from a Jupyter notebook or the IPython console.
+In that case it will return right away so the user can continue working in other cells in the notebook.
 Read the :doc:`run_sketch` documentation to learn more.

 The design of Module Mode is modeled after matplotlib's pyplot.